(406) 404-1600

 • CUL 5301Foundations for Culture and Mission

 This foundations course examines the nature of the church and its interaction with the world.
 The vocation of the church will be discussed, especially the mission of the church (missio ecclesia) in light of the mission of God (missio Dei), and the concepts of worldview and cultural hermeneutics will be introduced as means to help understand the culture in which we are immersed as well as the specific individuals around us.
 Throughout the course, the emphasis will be on how the church as the people of God can effectively engage and bring the life of Christ to bear on its community.
+CUL 5301 is a prerequisite for all 6000-7000 level Cultural Studies courses.
 (3 credit hours)

-Culture is the context in which theology is written, explored, and practiced, as well as the milieu in which all spirituality is perceived.
-The good news of Jesus must be contextualized and communicated in ways that makes sense to the receiving culture.
-How do we practically apply Christian theology in a healthy manner within different cultural expressions?
-This course examines the essentials of cultural engagement and contextualization: how to interpret, understand, and witness within various cultural models and contexts.
+How do we effectively communicate the good news of Jesus and apply Christian theology in a healthy manner within cultural expressions that are different from our own?
+The Christian message must be appropriately contextualized in ways that makes sense to the receiving culture while remaining biblically faithful.
+This course examines the essentials of cultural engagement and contextualization: how to interpret, understand, and minister within various cultural models and contexts.
 (3 credit hours)

 CUL 6303 gives a basic overview of the theology and practices of the primary monotheistic world religions (e.g., Judaism and Islam), Asian religions (e.g., Hinduism and Buddhism), and selected marginalized religious expressions (e.g., indigenous religions) and considers them in comparison and contrast with the Christian worldview.
 The course will explore ways the church and individual followers of Christ can enter into meaningful dialogue and appropriate interfaith cooperation with members of these diverse faiths.
 (3 credit hours)